 (i) the pro rata share of total Excess Cost Payment based upon the ratio of each Scheduling Coordinator's Net Negative Uninstructed Deviations to the total system Net Negative Uninstructed Deviations; or

 (ii) the amount obtained by multiplying the Scheduling Coordinator’s Net Negative Uninstructed Deviation for each Settlement Interval and a weighted average price.
-The weighted average price is equal to the total Excess Cost Payments to be allocated divided by the MWh of Exceptional Dispatch Energy associated with the Excess Cost Payment.
+The weighted average price is equal to the total Excess Cost Payments to be allocated divided by the MWh of FMM Exceptional Dispatch Energy or RTD Exceptional Dispatch Energy associated with the Excess Cost Payment.

 * * * * *

-11.5.6.3 Settlement for IIE from Exceptional Dispatches for RMR Units
+11.5.6.3 Settlement for Instructed Imbalance Energy from Exceptional Dispatches for RMR Units

 * * * * *